tohagan-tmr/cleanpass/README.md

   - Using `.gitignore` to exlcude files containing credentials.
     - If possible, it's safest to gather these files into a single file or folder so you can exclude them with a single `.gitignore` rule
     - Preserve these files in a password manager or secret vault.
-    - You now need to be able to reconstruct the credential files **per developer**.
+    - You now need to be able to reconstruct the credential files **per developer** which you'll need to document.
     - You're no longer tracking changes to these files, in particular their deployment version.
   - Encrypt your credential files using [git-crypt](https://github.com/AGWA/git-crypt).
     - These files will now be binary in GIT so you can't diff them.